Video and images from my home garden during what they call a Foggy Freeze.

 Curiosity got the best of me so I looked up online what that really meant.
 I found on the weather.govv site this description:

 Tiny, supercooled liquid water droplets in fog can freeze instantly on exposed surfaces when surface temperatures are at or below freezing.
 Some surfaces that these droplets may freeze on include tree branches, stairs and rails, sidewalks, roads, and vehicles.
 Extreme caution should be taken if travel is necessary.

 Freezing Fog: Freezing fog occurs when the temperature falls at 32°F (0°C) or below.
 This fog produces drizzle and these tiny droplets freeze when they come into contact with an object.
 But at the same time, there is sublimation going on.
 Ice Fog: This type of fog is only seen in the polar and artic regions.

 Below are a few of the images I took with my iPhone this morning.
 The color of the plants and tree leaves are amazing.
 The plants are still very colorful because we’ve not really had a hard freeze to put them into dormancy.

 Let me know what you think of the images.
 If you like this content you my consider subscribing to my Newsletter to get email notifications when the new posts arrive.

-In this post I share my weekly video blog featuring what is growing on in the greenhouse dome.
-You will see tips on new tomato
+In this post I share my weekly video blog featuring what is growing on in the greenhouse dome in April.
+Tips on new tomato plants and Mangave plants.

 Sharing what is growing on around me is important to me.
 It not only helps me document facts it allows me to be creative.
 I hope you will take the time to reach out and let me know what you think of this foggy freeze post.
 Is there something you would like me to address on my site?
 Connect with me on my website today.